-The DCI requires participation minimums to be met for a tournament's results to be included in the appropriate set of ratings and rankings.
+The DCI requires participation minimums for a tournament to be sanctioned and included in the official ratings and rankings.
 For Magic: the Gathering tournaments, the participation minimums are as follows:

-- For singles events, a minimum of eight players must participate. - For team events, a minimum of four teams must participate.
+- For individual events, a minimum of eight players must participate. - For team and multiplayer events, a minimum of four teams must participate.

-If a participation minimum is not met, the tournament is no longer considered DCIsanctioned, and will not be included in DCI ratings.
+If the participation minimum is not met, the tournament is no longer DCI-sanctioned, and will not be included in DCI ratings.
 If participation minimums are not met for any DCI-sanctioned event, the tournament organizer should report the event as cancelled.